desci-labs/nodes/nodes-lib/README.md

 # Nodes integration library
 This package allows programmatic interaction with the backend of [DeSci Nodes](https://nodes.desci.com), simplifying creation of research publications by abstracting away a lot of low level detail.
 In particular, constructing correctly formatted manifest files and handling pinning.

+> **Note**
+> If you are just eager to get started, do heed the instructions under the Configuration section first.

 ## Core concepts
 Some terms are regularly referred to in the code documentation.
 When programmatically creating nodes, it's important to understand what these things are for the end results to make sense.
 The corresponding types for these data structures are available in [desci-models](https://github.com/desci-labs/nodes/blob/develop/desci-models/src/ResearchObject.ts).